zaibyte/zai/README.md

-Zai: User defined object storage with high performance and thousand trillion capacity
+Zai: User defined object storage with high performance and thousands trillion capacity
 ===

 Zai is developed and maintained by Temple3x (temple3x@gmail.com) and his cat, Noodles.